OHDSI/OncologyWG/etl/naaccr-etl/README.md

 * Unzip and prepare the vocabulary to /db/migrate/CommonDataModel-5.3.1/PostgreSQL/VocabImport

+* Navigate to the directory containing this Readme file: /etl/naaccr_etl.

 * Run `bundle install` to install all dependencies.

 * Run the following rake tasks to prepare the testing environment.